 Key OHS risks for a PV project include slips and falls, potential hazards from on-site moving machinery, heavy load lifting, exposure to electric shocks and burns safety issues related to PV module assembly.

-As for the sites that are currently in operation (Goma 1 and Beni), Nuru uses Occupational Health and Safety Guidelines for Operations that are a generic set of OHS rules applicable to solar facilities but may miss the risks pertinent specifically to Nuru sites.
-They also do not include any guidelines for risk assessments or hazard identification during the operations phase.
+At Goma 1 Nuru uses Occupational Health and Safety Guidelines for Operations that are a generic set of OHS rules applicable to solar facilities but may miss the risks pertinent specifically to Nuru sites.

 PS3: Resource Efficiency and Pollution Prevention

-At facilities that are already in operation (Goma 1 and Beni): Water is required for office needs and panel cleaning.
+At the operating Goma 1 facility water is required for office needs and panel cleaning.
 Typically, panel cleaning is conducted manually and takes place every 3-4 weeks.
 Water is supplied by the municipal water supply network and the approximate water usage for both sites is around 20 m3 per month.